Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 Massive EHR datasets have provided opportunities to adapt computational approaches to track and identify target areas for quality improvement in mental health care.
-According to a 2015 national survey, 61.3\% of US psychiatrists use EHRs \cite{cdc2015}.
-The EHR language is at least one level abstracted from the symptoms expressed directly by a patient since it consists of notes taken by a clinician.
+According to a 2015 national survey, 61.3\% of US psychiatrists use EHRs \citep{cdc2015}.
+The EHR language is at least one level abstracted from the patient's symptoms, consisting of clinical notes by physicians.
 However, the unique advantage of EHR data is the ease with which demographic and socioeconomic features can be combined with language data.
-Symptoms derived from the free text in EHR data can be used to predict a diagnosis for disorders like bipolar \cite{castro2015validation} and symptoms like situational aggression \cite{van2018risk} as well as suicidal ideation \cite{walsh2018predicting} with performance comparable to clinicians.
-Furthermore, discharge summaries from EHRs have also been used to predict remission \cite{rumshisky2016predicting}.
-Aside from symptoms, a variety of relevant mental health data such as intervention status and physical health comorbidities can be routinely extracted from EHRs using NLP methods to enhance outcomes research \cite{stewart2021applied}.
-Privacy concerns around sharing EHR data remain one of the key challenges in validating generalization of NLP methods.
-Encouragingly, there has been growing interests in using transformers for generating artificial mental health clinical notes to mitigate this issue \cite{stewart2021applied,ive2020generation}.
+Symptoms derived from the free text in EHR data can be used to predict a diagnosis for bipolar disorder \citep{castro2015validation}, situational aggression \citep{van2018risk}, and suicidal ideation \citep{walsh2018predicting}, with reported performances comparable to clinicians.
+Furthermore, discharge summaries from EHRs have also been used to predict remission \citep{rumshisky2016predicting}.
+Aside from symptoms, a variety of relevant mental health data such as intervention status and physical health comorbidities can be routinely extracted from EHRs using NLP methods \citep{stewart2021applied}.
+Privacy concerns around EHR data sharing remain one of the key challenges in validating generalization of NLP methods.
+Encouragingly, there has been growing interests in using transformers for generating artificial mental health clinical notes to mitigate this issue \citep{stewart2021applied,ive2020generation}.